bejjup/gvsu-cis350/docs/proposal-template.md

 Team name: Clueless Team

-Team members: Marcus, Choton, Kai
+Team members: Marcus, Chotan, Kai

 # Introduction
 The project idea that we have come up with is an application that will allow teachers to share their lesson plans.
 (Going to add more still here)